 Tip #9: Be a person, not an automated brand.

 Don’t sign any comment “Customer Service” Or use a brand logo as a picture.
 Be an actual person.
 Use your name, and, as noted before, include your contact information.
 Never send a canned response.
-People appreciate when you’re real.
+People appreciate it when you’re real.

 Tip #10: Focus on the positive.

-Lastly, although it is important to answer negative reviews, don’t forget to give some love to positive reviewers.
+Lastly, although it is important to answer negative reviews, don’t forget to give some love to positive Yalp reviewers.
 “Thank you” is almost as powerful as “I’m sorry,” and you want those people to not only come back, but to also tell their friends.